sageil/crewai-docker-image/README.md

 ## Motivation

 This Docker image provides a convenient & secure way to create and run CrewAI agents without having to install any dependencies locally.
-I created the image to experiment with local [ollama](https://ollama.com/) code generation and execution.
+I created the image to experiment with [ollama](https://ollama.com/) code generation and execution.

 ## Prerequisites
 - Docker